dduan/duan.ca/content/post/2015/07/Lets Build A cat In Swift.md

 To reference a certain C `Type` in Swift, we can use `UnsafePointer<Type>` or `UnsafeMutablePointer<Type>`.
 To make our lives easier, Swift `String`s automatically bridge to `const char *`.
-In other words, we can treat the signature of `fopen` as the following:
+In other words, we can treat the signature of `fopen` as if it's the following:

     func fopen( filename: String, mode: String ) -> UnsafeMutablePointer<FILE>

 A character in C is represented by a byte in memory.
 Therefore Swift sees a `char` as of type `Int8` (8-bit integer).
 So a `char *` would be referenced as `UnsafeMutablePointer<Int8>` in Swift.
 So `getline`, a function from POSIX

     ssize_t getline( char **lineptr, size_t *n, FILE *stream );